s-batish/friends-quiz/README.md

 - To enable users to compete against their friends and family through the High Scores section, which makes it easy for users to see their previous scores and improve
 - To provide a fully responsive quiz that can be played on a range of devices
 ### External User's Goals
-- To play a fun and interactive online quiz to my my 'Friends' knowledge
+- To play a fun and interactive online quiz to test my 'Friends' knowledge
 - To save my high scores and view them in a leaderboard
 - To have clear instructions about the rules of the game and how the scoring works
 - To easily navigate the site and to have a way to return to the Home page at any point of the quiz